Puya Raimondii, the flower spike that’s “Queen of the Andes”

 Puya Raimondii, which grows in high altitudes with colder temperatures, hosts the tallest flower spike in the world.

-The spiky green and grey leaves on the plant are also lengthy, growing up to 9 feet across.
-But it can take up to 80 years for the eye-catching plant to reach its full size.
+The plant’s spiky green and grey leaves are also lengthy, growing up to 9 feet across.
+But the eye-catching plant can take up to 80 years to reach its full size.
 And its post-reproductive cycle is short-lived.

 The slow-growing Puya Raimondii is “monocarpic,” meaning it flowers at maturity before its demise.
 The plant even produces up to 20,000 thousand white flowers during its blooming period, a time when it’s also known to be protocarnivorous by ensnaring birds.